andremichelle/tr-909/README.md

 A [Roland TR-909](https://en.wikipedia.org/wiki/Roland_TR-909) drum-machine with painfully hand-made generated html, svg & css and a proper web-audio-api sound engine.
 It emulates the exact same cumbersome user experience of the original machine.

 ### Development State
 About 90% of the 909 features are already implemented.
 The original is quite intricate to operate but I didn't want to break the retro feeling, so I kept close to the original behaviour.
 Hence this version is even worse to operate since we only have one mouse cursor.
+It is quite fun with a large multi-touch device, but even when using all keyboard-shortcuts, you can be quick to very cool results.

 *To preview the sounds right after booting, click the main-keys in the bottom row.
 They all play their sounds as the original machine does.*